Barry Avrich

 Barry Michael Avrich (/ˈeɪvrɪtʃ/ AYV-ritch; born May 9, 1963) is a Canadian film director, film producer, author, marketing executive, and arts philanthropist.
-Avrich's film career has included critically acclaimed films about the entertainment business including The Last Mogul about film producer Lew Wasserman (2005), Glitter Palace about the Motion Picture Country Home (2005), and Guilty Pleasure about the Vanity Fair columnist and author Dominick Dunne (2004).
+Avrich's film career has included critically acclaimed films about the entertainment business including The Last Mogul about film producer Lew Wasserman (2005), Glitter Palace about the Motion Picture Country Home (2005), and Guilty Pleasure about the Vanity Fair columnist and author Dominick Dunne (2004) and Made You Look about the largest art fraud in America, 2020.

 In addition, Avrich produced the Gemini-nominated television special Caesar and Cleopatra (2009) with Christopher Plummer.
 Avrich also produced Canada's Sports Hall of Fame Awards (2015), as well as the Canadian Screen Awards (2015-2017) and the Scotiabank Giller Prize (2015-current).

 Besides films, Avrich has authored three books and one play as well as supporting many leading cultural institutions including the Toronto International Film Festival and the Stratford Festival of Canada.
-Avrich was responsible for creating a movie theatre at the Hospital for Sick Children in Toronto, Ontario.
+Avrich was responsible for creating the Daniels Hollywood Movie Theatre at the Hospital for Sick Children in Toronto, Ontario.
 Avrich won the Ernst & Young Entrepreneur of the Year Award in 2008.
+Avrich was awarded The Horatio Alger Award in 2025.

 In 2016, Avrich published his memoir, Moguls, Monsters and Madmen.
+In 2025, Avrich published, the Devil Wears Rothko.